hausdorff/snapchat-fs/README.md

 # Configuration

 `sfs` will boot up and look for the file `~/.snapchat_fs`, which is a config file that we will use to store things like username and password.
 If it doesn't find the file, it will prompt you for your username and password.
+After you enter these things, it will create the config file and populate it with this information (NOTE: password is in PLAINTEXT).

 This looks something like so:

 ```
 Looks like you haven't used Snapchat FS before.